 XSS bestiary

-Wednesday 14 March 2007This is close to 18 years old.
+Wednesday 14 March 2007This is almost 18 years old.
 Be careful.

 Protecting a web site against cross-site scripting attacks can be a daunting challenge.
 Roughly speaking, you have to ensure that no executable script can be inserted into your pages by your users.
 But browsers are famously accepting of mis-formed HTML.
 Figuring out what strings of text might contain executable script requires understanding all of the variety of interpretations browser will bestow on crappy HTML.
 If you assume a pristine universe of correctly-formed HTML, you are opening yourself up to attacks which exploit oddball edge cases.